debayopeyemi00/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-0. isupper: checks if a letter is upper or not
+1. isdigit: checks for character that is digit or not